How does an initial diagnostic work?

 • How do mastery and grading work in Diagnostic Mode?

-Diagnostic is an optional and configurable mode of student learning experience which can be enabled by the Course Designers.
+Diagnostic is an optional and configurable mode of student learning experience, which can be enabled in the learning path.
 Diagnostic (a.k.a.
 Initial Diagnostic) is used to quickly and effectively measure student knowledge in a concept to determine ...

 • How does remediation work?